warrenzhu25/spark/docs/decommission-reason-plan.md

   - Preserve `workerHost`; ensure reason code distinguishes host vs. executor-only decommission.

 ## Propagation and Surfacing
-- Scheduler state: store structured info on `ExecutorDecommissionInfo` and ensure `ExecutorDecommissionState` and `DecommissionSummary` include reason code/message.
+- Scheduler state: store structured info on `ExecutorDecommissionReason` and ensure `ExecutorDecommissionState` and `DecommissionSummary` include reason code/message.
 - Event log: extend `SparkListenerExecutorRemoved` payload (or add a side-channel) to emit `reasonCode`, `details`, and `timestampMs` fields; keep the legacy `reason` string intact.
 - REST API / JSON responses: include the new fields for executor removal/decommission endpoints.
 - UI: Executor tab and history server should show the concise rendered message, with an expandable view or tooltip for key parameters.